DtxdF/AppJail/README.md

 * `start`: `appjail start` will run this `stage` after the jail starts.
 * `stop`: `appjail stop` will run this `stage` after the jail is stopped.
 * `cmd`: `appjail run` will run this `stage` only when the jail is running.
+* `custom:<custom stage>`: `appjail run` will run this `stage` only when the jail is running.
+This stage is special because you can use any name you want (of course, not all characters are allowed).

 Each `stage` has `pre-` and `post-` functions. `pre-` is executed before `stage` is executed and if it fails, `stage` will not be executed. `post-` will be executed after `pre-` and `stage` even if they fail. `pre-` and `stage` affect the exit status, but `post-` does not. `stage` and functions in a initscript are all optional, AppJail will execute them if they exist.